-China Resources Cement Holdings has a market capitalization of HK$60.12b, so it’s too big to fly under the radar.
-We’d expect to see both institutions and retail investors owning a portion of the company.
-In the chart below below, we can see that institutions are noticeable on the share registry.
-We can zoom in on the different ownership groups, to learn more about 1313.
+China Resources Beer (Holdings) is a pretty big company.
+It has a market capitalization of HK$140b.
+Normally institutions would own a significant portion of a company this size.
+Our analysis of the ownership of the company, below, shows that institutions are noticeable on the share registry.
+We can zoom in on the different ownership groups, to learn more about 291.

-What Does The Institutional Ownership Tell Us About China Resources Cement Holdings?
+What Does The Institutional Ownership Tell Us About China Resources Beer (Holdings)?